MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/advanced-adapter-usage-mashup/index.md

 ## JavaScript adapter API
 ### Calling a JavaScript adapter procedure from a JavaScript adapter
 When calling a JavaScript adapter procedure from another JavaScript adapter use the `WL.Server.invokeProcedure(invocationData)` API.
-This API enables to invoke a procedure on any of your adapters. `WL.Server.invokeProcedure(invocationData)` returns the result object retrieved from the called procedure.
+This API enables to invoke a procedure on any of your JavaScript adapters. `WL.Server.invokeProcedure(invocationData)` returns the result object retrieved from the called procedure.

 The `invocationData` function signature is:
 `WL.Server.invokeProcedure({adapter: [Adapter Name], procedure: [Procedure Name], parameters: [Parameters seperated by a comma]})`